Olivr/terraform-provider-gpg/README.md

 # GPG Terraform Provider

-This provider lets you generate a GPG key pair.
+This provider lets you generate a PGP key pair.

 ## Using the provider